On the power properties of inference for parameters with interval identified sets: Conclusions

 \section{Conclusions}

-This paper studies a particular inference problem for a partially-identified parameter of interest with an interval identified set.
-We consider a researcher that has two possible estimators to construct the CI proposed in \cite{imbens/manski:2004} and \cite{stoye:2009}, and one of these estimators is more efficient than the other.
-While the literature shows that both estimators deliver asymptotically exact CIs for the parameter of interest, their statistical power has not been compared.
-This paper provides such a comparison.
+This paper studies the power properties of CIs for a partially-identified parameter of interest with an interval identified set.
+We assume that the researcher has bounds estimators to construct the CIs proposed by \cite{imbens/manski:2004}, \cite{stoye:2009} and \cite{stoye:2020}, denoted by $CI_{\alpha }^{1}$, $CI_{\alpha }^{2}$, $CI_{\alpha }^{3}$, and $CI_{\alpha }^{4}$.
+We also assume these estimators are ``ordered'' in the sense that the estimator of the lower bound is less than or equal to the estimator of the upper bound.
+We refer to this as the ``ordered bounds setup'' or OBS.

-We study the statistical power of a CI by determining the probability that it covers a parameter value outside of the identified set.
-We consider all possible parameter values and allow them to drift with the sample size, which enables us to discuss fixed and local alternatives.
-We also consider two types of CI: $CI_{\alpha}^{1}$ originally proposed by \cite{imbens/manski:2004} and $CI_{\alpha}^{2}$ proposed by \cite{stoye:2009}.
-For both of these, we formally show that the CI based on the more efficient estimator results in a more powerful inference procedure.

-Our results allow us to conclude that inference based on the more efficient estimator is preferable.
-While both estimators can cover the true parameter value with the same limiting probability, the more efficient one delivers a more powerful inference as the sample size diverges. {\Alph{section}-\arabic{equation}} \begin{appendix}
+Under our conditions, the literature has established that $CI_{\alpha}^{1}$, $CI_{\alpha}^{2}$, $CI_{\alpha}^{3}$, and $CI_{\alpha}^{4}$ are all uniformly asymptotically valid.
+However, the literature has not investigated the power of inference associated with these CIs.
+That is, it does not assess the ability of these CIs to rule out parameters outside the identified set, which, by definition, are invalid candidates for $\theta_{0}(P)$.

+In this context, this paper makes two contributions.
+Our first contribution is to compare the coverage probabilities of the four CIs across all possible parameter sequences that do not belong to the identified set.
+A higher coverage rate for these parameters translates into lower power.
+We formally show that $CI_{\alpha}^{1}$ and $CI_{\alpha}^{2}$ are equally powerful, and both dominate $CI_{\alpha}^{3}$ and $CI_{\alpha}^{4}$, with $CI_{\alpha}^{3}$ dominating $CI_{\alpha}^{4}$.

+For our second contribution, we consider a favorable situation in which the researcher has two pairs of estimators for these CIs, with one pair known to be more efficient than the other.
+In this context, it is reasonable to expect that inference based on the more efficient pair leads to more powerful inference.
+We formally demonstrate that this conclusion holds for $CI_{\alpha}^{1}$ and $CI_{\alpha}^{2}$, but not necessarily for $CI_{\alpha}^{3}$ or $CI_{\alpha}^{4}$.

+In the context of OBS, our findings indicate that $CI_{\alpha}^{1}$ and $CI_{\alpha}^{2}$ are equally powerful, and both are preferable to $CI_{\alpha}^{3}$ and $CI_{\alpha}^{4}$.
+This conclusion is valuable from a practical standpoint for two reasons.
+First, $CI_{\alpha}^{1}$ is straightforward to implement, whereas some of the other methods are not.
+Second, implementing $CI_{\alpha}^{3}$ requires a carefully calibrated tuning parameter sequence, whereas the other methods do not.
+It is important to note, however, that these conclusions depend critically on the OBS condition, and in particular on the requirement that the bounds be ``ordered''; in settings where this condition fails, the results of this paper need not apply.